 Traditional Japanese haiku include a kigo (“season word”), and they often try to convey a connection between Nature and human nature.
 They are often divided into two asymmetrical parts that do not make a complete sentence.
 They typically use simple language and present images with little or no commentary.

-If you think of haiku as poems, then you might be interested in the way that haiku have evolved since the early years of the 20th century, when many poets in Japan and elsewhere deemphasized the strict 5-7-5 pattern in order to focus on other elements of haiku form and tradition.
+If you think of haiku as poems, then you might be interested in the way that haiku continue to change—especially since the early years of the 20th century, when many poets in Japan and elsewhere deemphasized the strict 5-7-5 pattern in order to focus on other elements of haiku form and tradition.
 Or you might be determined to demonstrate the usefulness and joy of 5-7-5, in addition to the other haiku conventions that come to us from Japan.

 Matsuo Basho, the great 17th century Japanese poet, did not invent the poems that eventually became known as haiku, but his body of work and the work of his followers have been uniquely influential on haiku and related forms.
 In Basho’s time, hokku was the name of the first stanza in a linked verse form called hakai no renga.
 Basho infused his hokku with a depth and clarity that was not typical of the form up to that time.
 Some of his hokku capture a moment of heightened awareness in which the boundary between subject and object seems to disappear.
 This heightened awareness—and the role of Nature in inspiring it—are two of the most discussed and elusive characteristics of haiku.